-He returned to South Africa after political organisations were unbanned in 1990 and served as an executive member of the ANC Gender Commission in 1992; a member of the ANC Youth League (ANCYL), National Executive Committee and National Working Committee (NWC) from 1990 to 1994.
+He returned to South Africa after political organisations were unbanned in 1990 and served as an executive member of the ANC Gender Commission in 1992; a member of the ANC Youth League (ANCYL) National Executive Committee and National Working Committee (NWC) from 1990 to 1994.
 He was a member of Parliament from 1994 to 2001 and became ANC Parliamentary Caucus Chairperson from 1996 until 2001.

-Mr Makwetla served on/as:
+Mr Makwetla served in the following committees:

-The Portfolio Committee on Sport and Recreation from 1994 to 1996
+- The Portfolio Committee on Sport and Recreation from 1994 to 1996

-The Portfolio Committee on Tourism and Environment from 1994 to 1996
+- The Portfolio Committee on Tourism and Environment from 1994 to 1996

-The Joint Standing Committee on Defence from 1994 to 2001
+- The Joint Standing Committee on Defence from 1994 to 2001

-Chairperson of the ANC Caucus from 1996 to 2001
+- Chairperson of the ANC Caucus from 1996 to 2001

-The Joint Standing Committee on Intelligence from 1998 to 2001
+- The Joint Standing Committee on Intelligence from 1998 to 2001

-The Standing Committee on Public Accounts from 2000 to 2001;
+- The Standing Committee on Public Accounts from 2000 to 2001;

-The Finance Committee from 2000 to 2001
+- The Finance Committee from 2000 to 2001

-The Ministerial Task Group on Civic Education in the South African National Defence Force (SANDF).
+- The Ministerial Task Group on Civic Education in the South African National Defence Force (SANDF).